aliayub7/cl_hri/README.md

 @inproceedings{
 ayub2023clhri,
-title={Human Perceptions of Task Load and Trust when Interactively Teaching a Continual Learning Robot}, author={Ali Ayub, Zachary De Francesco, Patrick Holthaus, Chrystopher L. Nehaniv, Kerstin Dautenhahn}, booktitle={IEEE/CVF CVPR 2023 (4th Workshop on Continual Learning in Computer Vision)}, year={2023}
+title={Human Perceptions of Task Load and Trust when Interactively Teaching a Continual Learning Robot}, author={Ali Ayub and Zachary De Francesco and Patrick Holthaus and Chrystopher L. Nehaniv and Kerstin Dautenhahn}, booktitle={IEEE/CVF CVPR 2023 (4th Workshop on Continual Learning in Computer Vision)}, year={2023}
 }
 @inproceedings{
 ayub2023roman_continual,
-title={How Do Human Users Teach a Continual Learning Robot in Repeated Interactions?}, author={Ali Ayub, Jainish Mehta, Zachary De Francesco, Patrick Holthaus, Kerstin Dautenhahn, Chrystopher L. Nehaniv}, booktitle={IEEE International Conference on Robot and Human Interactive Communication (ROMAN)}, year={2023}
+title={How Do Human Users Teach a Continual Learning Robot in Repeated Interactions?}, author={Ali Ayub and Jainish Mehta and Zachary De Francesco and Patrick Holthaus and Kerstin Dautenhahn and Chrystopher L. Nehaniv}, booktitle={IEEE International Conference on Robot and Human Interactive Communication (ROMAN)}, year={2023}
 }